Letter 1237

 Elaine H

-- Sann Ramon, Ca, USA
+- Sann Ramon, California

-Hi, Elaine.
-The biggest problem, as mentioned in the FAQS, is that the contrast between yellow gold and rhodium is so drastic that your ring becomes unsatisfactory looking very quickly.
+A. Hi, Elaine.
+The biggest problem, as mentioned in the FAQs, is that the contrast between yellow gold and rhodium is so drastic that your ring becomes unsatisfactory looking very quickly.
 While I haven't heard of rings becoming brittle because of too frequent replating, I suppose it's possible if you are doing it every couple of months.

 The price of rhodium is presently off the charts (literally! see www.kitco.com/scripts/hist_charts/yearly_graphs.cgi).
 It was $7000 per ounce in January and is $9,000 per ounce now.
 Although little is needed, I don't think you will be able to afford replating every 2 months forever, not to mention the inconvenience.
 Please consider letting your yellow gold ring be yellow.